ckilb/product-designer-docs/documentation.md

 The plugin will be extended and improved in frequent intervals.
 If there's some functionality that is missing from your point of view you can
+- check our [Trello Board](#https://trello.com/b/iDjnfwo9/kilb-product-designer-feature-wishes) if the feature wish was already requested by some other customer.
-- contact our support and *ask* if the functionality is maybe planned within one of the next releases.
+  If not, you can contact our support and *ask* if the functionality is maybe planned within one of the next releases.
 We're always open to new ideas.
 Please mind that there's no guarantee a feature you need will be implemented.
 That's why we offer you the possibility to test our product for several weeks for free.
 - extend the product designer by yourself.
 This requires coding skills.
 See [Extending Product Designer](#extending-product-designer) section.